 With over 26 million daily active users, Twitch is, without a doubt, a popular platform among gaming enthusiasts and gamers.
 It lets users connect with their favorite streamers through chat logs.
 Therefore, if you want to watch how your audience reacts to your stream, keeping an eye on your chat logs can be a great idea.

-In this article, we are going to share a detailed guide on how to check someone’s Twitch chat logs easily.
+In this article, we are going to share a detailed guide on how to check someone’s Twitch logs easily.
 So, without any further ado, let’s get started:

-How to check someone’s Twitch chat logs?
+How to check someone’s Twitch logs?

-It wasn’t easy to check Twitch chat logs in the past, but things have changed recently.
+It wasn’t easy to check Twitch logs in the past, but things have changed recently.
 Now, there are multiple methods that you can follow to check someone’s Twitch chat logs.

 Here I am going to share the best methods, so stay tuned until you find the one that suits you.

-Using the user search command
+Using the user search command, check Twitch logs: